katysaintin/KatyInControl/S1E01_WhatIsASCADA.md

 If you want to go deeper on any of these layers, I’ll be interviewing the actual experts who build these systems — the people behind projects like Tango, EPICS, and SCADA platforms used in some of the world’s most advanced facilities.
 Stay tuned — and may the uptime be with you, Padawan

+And that’s a wrap for this episode, young Padawan.
+I hope the Force of knowledge is a little stronger with you now — and that SCADA systems feel slightly less like the dark side of engineering.

+In our next episode, we’ll see how these three layers come to life in two of the most powerful control frameworks in the galaxy — TANGO and EPICS.
+Same Death Star.
+Different blueprints.